Cross Country Head Coach

-Geoff Wayton joins the Rose-Hulman Institute of Technology coaching staff as head men's cross country and assistant men's and women's track and field coach this fall.
+Geoff Wayton completed his first year on the Rose-Hulman Institute of Technology coaching staff as head men's cross country and assistant last fall.
+He will also serve as assistant men's and women's track and field coach during the upcoming season.

 * Craig Padgett and Al Escalera placed 1-2 at the Missouri Valley Conference Championships, the first 1-2 finish in the 10k in school history.

 * First 5k/10k double victory at the Missouri Valley Conference Championships in school history (Craig Padgett).

 * Craig Padgett (10k), Al Escalera (10k), Dustin Betz (3,000m Steeple), and Jeremiah Vaughan qualified for the NCAA Preliminary Round.